Scholars on Site

-5. Upload the following materials as 4 separate PDF or Word files:
+5. Upload the following materials as 4 separate PDF files:

 a.
 Curriculum Vitae, not to exceed two pages for each group member (a community partner CV is not required but can be included).
 All participant CVs should be uploaded as a single document.
 CVs should include the following information, as applicable:

 * Record of applicant's education, including the dates when degrees were awarded

 * List of applicant's awards and grants received during the last five years.